No Taliban Reprieve During Ramadan In Afghanistan

 "During the holy month of Ramadan, jihad has major rewards," Taliban spokesman Qari Yousaf Ahmadi said in an e-mail statement sent out on July 5.
 "Mujahedin will continue to employ all their fighting techniques to mount attacks on the enemy."

 Early indications are that the Taliban will stay true to its word.
 On July 9, the day before Ramadan in Afghanistan, a roadside bomb struck a motorcycle-drawn cart carrying women and children in western Afghanistan, killing 17 people.
-On July 11, at least five people -- including two police officers -- were killed when two bombs exploded
+On July 11, at least five people -- including two police officers -- were killed when two bombs exploded in southern Afghanistan.

 Jihad + Vengeance